CubeCentral/ScrapeNTPMon/README.md

 python3 scrapentpmon.py -h

-usage: scrapentpmon.py [-h] [-r R] [-s S] [-o O] [-d] [-q] IPaddress
+usage: scrapentpmon.py [-h] [-r R] [-o O] [-d] [-q] [-v] IPaddress

-Scrapes the monitoring data from www.pool.ntp.org and places it into two comma separated value files.
-The Raw Scrape file is the data received from the monitoring site, which is then processed into the Indexed Output.
-The Indexed Output File is re-indexed and cleared of duplicates.
+Scrape the monitoring data from www.pool.ntp.org and place it into a sorted, indexed, comma separated value file.
+The data is received from the monitoring site, added to the file, which is then re-indexed and cleared of duplicates.
 The Number of Rows to fetch from the monitoring site will vary depending upon how often this process is run.
-If it is run frequently, the number may be lower.
-If it is run once a day, a value around the default of 80 is suggested.
-The monitoring site will not return more than 4000 rows in any query, which corresponds to approximately two months worth of monitoring data.
+When it is run frequently, this number may be lower.
+When it is run once a day, a value around the default of 80 is suggested.
+If, at the end of the program, many rows are marked as Duplicate and dropped, consider lowering this number.
+The monitoring site will not return more than 4000 rows in any single query, which corresponds to approximately two months worth of monitoring data.

 positional arguments:

-  *IPaddress*        the IP Address of NTP Pool server data to lookup.
-Must be either an IPv4 or IPv6 address and not a hostname.
+  IPaddress   the IP Address of NTP Pool Server data to lookup.
+Must be either
+              an IPv4 or IPv6 address and not a hostname.

 optional arguments:
   -h, --help  show this help message and exit

-  -r R         number of rows of data to fetch from monitoring site.
-Default is 80
+  -r R        the number of rows of data to fetch from monitoring site.

-  -s S         path and filename for file used to store raw scrape data.
-Default is ./RawScrapeData.csv
+              Default is 80.

-  -o O         path and filename for file used to store re-indexed results.
-Default is ./IndexedOutput.csv
+  -o O        the path and filename for the writeable result data file.
+              Default is ./scrapentpmon.csv

-  -d           Include a header line in re-indexed Indexed Output file.
+  -d          include a header line in the data file describing the fields.
               Default is no header line.

-  -q           Do not output any messages.
-This includes any errors or warnings.
+  -q          quiet operation.
+Do not output any messages.
+This includes any
+              errors or warnings.
+Use with care.
+  -v          show program's version number and exit

 ### Suggestion:
 Put it in its own directory and run it from there.
-The data files will be created there and accessed from there.
+The data file will be created there and may be accessed from there.
+Once set up, one could add it to the system scheduler (like cron or AT) and have the data updated automatically.